The Definitive Guide to Making an Offer on a Property

 Sticking to your budget

 Don’t be swayed by your emotions and over-stretch yourself financially.
-If this property doesn’t work out, another listing could come up that is perfect.
-Being able to walk away is also an important part of negotiating.
+If the property doesn’t align with your budget, another listing could be right for you.

 Making an early offer

-Consider strategies that may put you ahead of the competition such as a pre-auction offer.
+Consider strategies that may put you ahead of the competition, such as a pre-auction offer.

 When in doubt, consult the experts.
 Our team at LJ Hooker is waiting to assist you.
 We offer you experience alongside excellent market knowledge that helps make the buying or selling process as smooth as possible.
 As Australia’s number one real estate brand, a little help from the team at LJ Hooker can prove invaluable when it comes to buying your home.
 Speak to an agent today.